Therapy and Treatment of Personality Disorders

 II.
 Eclectic Psychotherapy

-inevitably rigidly dogmatic.
-Clinicians belonged to well-demarcated schools and
+were inevitably rigidly dogmatic.
+Clinicians belonged to well-demarcated

-practiced in strict accordance with canons of writings by "masters" such as
+schools and practiced in strict accordance with canons of writings by

-insightful, is closer to literature and cultural studies than to proper,
+though incredibly insightful, is closer to literature and cultural studies than

 Not so nowadays.
 Mental health practitioners freely borrow tools and techniques